XanaduAI/pennylane-datasets/README.md

 Dataset HDF5 files can be uploaded with the `dsets` tool.
 This requires a [pennylane.ai](https://pennylane.ai/) account.

-First, authenticate with your pennylane account using the `dsets login` command.
+First, authenticate with your pennylane account using the `dsets login` command (see below for more details).
 This will direct you to the login page:

 ```bash